-Since the very beginning, I’ve spoken at great length about how spaced repetition with active recall is a foundational component to achieving stellar results in school.
-We’ve even gone over how to create good Anki flashcards, which is rarely done properly, even by popular study experts.
-But even more foundational is how to take good notes.
+I’ve continually spoken at great length about how spaced repetition with active recall is a foundational component to achieving stellar results in school.
+We’ve gone over how to create good Anki flashcards, which is rarely done properly, even by popular study experts, but even more foundational is how to take good notes.
 I’ll show you how to do just that.

 Taking good notes, whether from class or from your textbook, is nuanced and messy.
 It’s part of the reason I’ve pushed off writing a post about note-taking for so long.
-Unlike many other components to studying – for example, memorization techniques – note-taking doesn’t naturally fall into a straightforward and streamlined process.
+Unlike many other components to studying, like memorization techniques, note-taking doesn’t naturally fall into a straightforward and streamlined process.

 To consistently take useful notes, you’ll need to be adaptable with your approach, adjusting it based on several variables, such as the content you’re learning, the lecturer who’s teaching you, and a few other factors.
 Let’s get started.

 First, what is the purpose of taking notes?
-This may seem obvious, but it’s at this foundational question that many students get tripped up.
-You should not be taking notes to copy verbatim from the professor or textbook.
+This may seem obvious, but it’s this foundational question that trips many students up.
+You should not be taking notes to copy the professor or textbook verbatim.
 This is the most common offense.
 Rather, notes are a tool used to facilitate comprehension, memorization, and more effective future studying.

 With that in mind, how should we decide what type of device to use when taking notes?